 When is the last time you checked or even thought about the freshness of your spices?

-When you purchased a new container?
+Was it when you purchased a new container?

 The last time you moved and emptied your kitchen cabinets?